As used in this article, the following terms and phrases have the following meanings:

 (12) "Person" means an individual, partnership, committee, association and any other organization or group of individuals.

-(A) For candidates seeking nomination on the primary election ballot, the qualifying period begins on September 1 preceding the election year and ends on the last Saturday in January of the election year.
+For candidates seeking to be placed on the nonpartisan judicial election ballot, the qualifying period begins on September 1 preceding the election year and ends on the last Saturday in January of the election year.